Biography of Charged Particles

 In 2001, Charged Particles added a fourth member to its performing ensemble: master percussionist Ron Hope.
 Ron brings a sparkle to the band's performances and has added strong elements of African and Latin musical roots to the group's performance repertoire.
 Ron consistently delights audiences with his charismatic on-stage personality and propulsive drumming.

-When Caleb Hutslar moved to Sweden, a new generation of Charged Particles was born, featuring the world-renowned Kim Pensyl on keyboards and the amazing Andy Woodson on bass.
+When Caleb Hutslar moved to Sweden, Jim Maneri sat in the keyboard chair for a period, and then a new generation of Charged Particles was born, featuring the world-renowned Kim Pensyl on keyboards and the amazing Andy Woodson on bass.
 Twice named one of Billboard's Top-20 Contemporary Jazz Artists of the Year, Kim is a prolific composer and an amazing performer.
 Andy is also a great composer and band-leader who brings energy to the electric bass reminiscent of Jaco Pastorius.
 With this personnel, the band performed around Ohio and toured the country as well, including performances in North Carolina, Michigan, and Chicago.

 In 2011, the third generation of Charged Particles was born in California.
 The west coast trio began with Murray Low firing up the keyboards and Jason Muscat on electric bass.
 When Jason joined the touring band "Tainted Love", Aaron Germain took over blazing on the acoustic and electric basses.
 Playing new original compositions, as well as the long-time original repertoire of the band and compositions by their favorite contemporary composers, Murray, Aaron, and Jon are busy gigging.